lyz-code/blue-book/docs/money_management.md

 ---
-title: Accounting Automation
+title: Money Management
 date: 20210126
 author: Lyz
 ---

-Accounting Automation is the act of analyzing where you spend your money on with the least amount of mental load.
+Money management is the act of analyzing where you spend your money on with the least amount of mental load.

 Some years ago I started using [the double entry counting